Airport chaos as Scots passengers waiting up to three weeks for missing luggage

 "I was down for events and my case had new clothes and jewellery etc as I did not perceive any risks in flying on a domestic flight."

-She said she was told by airport staff yesterday that her bag was still in Edinburgh, "with thousands of other bags".
+She said she was told by an airport call handler yesterday that her bag was still in Edinburgh, "with thousands of other bags".

 She said: "After looking at various Facebook posts and knowing people personally who are in the same situation it is becoming a serious issue.